KociOrges/pytag/README.md

 ```

 ## What does it do exactly?
 Starting from a keyword search in PubMed database, the returned abstracts can be extracted and then imported into a citation management software, such as EndNote (http://endnote.com/).
 Next, they are exported in BibTeX format, where every reference is annotated with a number of records including PubMed IDs.
 In pyTag pipeline, for each PubMed ID described in the BibTex files, the associated link in NCBI database is followed and the relevant abstract is extracted.
-Next, these abstracts are processed using a custom named entity recognition (NER) system called EXTRACT.
-The system supports multiple ontologies and can list the
-*genes/proteins* [1,2], *chemical compounds* (https://pubchem.ncbi.nlm.nih.gov/), *environments* [3], *organisms* [4], *tissues* [5], *diseases* [6] and *Gene Ontology (biological process, cellular component, and molecular function)* [7] mentions in a given piece of text.
+Next, these abstracts are processed using a custom named entity recognition (NER) system called EXTRACT [1].
+The system supports multiple ontologies and can list the *genes/proteins* [2,3], *chemical compounds* (https://pubchem.ncbi.nlm.nih.gov/), *environments* [4], *organisms* [5], *tissues* [6], *diseases* [7] and *Gene Ontology (biological process, cellular component, and molecular function)* [8] mentions in a given piece of text.
 After the collection and the annotation of the total number of abstracts is performed, a table describing the identified ontological terms is generated, which can next be subjected to statistical analysis for further exploration.

 ## Why make this?
 The volume of biomedical literature in electronic format has grown exponentially over the past few years.
 To explore this huge amount of data to reveal hidden patterns, there is a need to use automated textmining tools that can elucidate useful insights provided if the information is available in a structured format.
 With ontology-driven annotation of biomedical data gaining popularity in recent years and online databases offering metatags with rich textual information, it is now possible to textmine ontological terms and explore these aspects through downstream statistical analysis.
 The automated interpretation of literature data offered from ```pytag```, can reduce the amount of information to manageable set of deducable patterns from which it is easier to draw conclusions and can be helpful for systematic reviews.